What is mental health?

 Mental

-- What types of thoughts are circulating in my head: about myself?
+- What kinds of thoughts go through my mind: about myself?
 My loved ones?
 My community?
 My culture?

 - What can I do to improve my self-esteem?